 With CliqStudios, we offer many timeless cabinetry colors.
 Whether you are looking for the natural look of stained wood or a timeless white, we can help you find a shade that fits your styles and will keep your kitchen timeless for years to come.

 Do – Use Color as an Accent

 Being careful about your color choices doesn’t mean you have to avoid it altogether.
 Instead, be intentional with your choices.
 Kevin emphasized how using color as an accent is a smart choice.
 “You can bring color in places where it’s easier to replace like paint, hardware, or tiles.
 It’s easier then ripping out cabinets.
 Also, consider using open shelving to display and replace items when things get tiring,” said Kevin.

 Don’t – Overload on Color

 Another way towards a timeless design is to avoid a color overload.
 “The biggest thing I go back to is imagine yourself standing back and looking around.
 If you get overwhelmed then you are probably putting too much color into the room,” said Kevin.

 Do – Use Earth & Midtones

 Kevin explained the importance of using the right tones in your cabinetry.
 He discussed how neutral colors and mid-tones are a safe bet when choosing cabinetry colors.
 “You can’t go wrong with muted earthy tones like browns, grays, whites.
 White never goes out of style and gray is the new neutral,” said Kevin.
 Earth tones ground a design and keep the eye from getting lost when looking through a room.

 He also goes on to explain how mid-tones help with color mixing by balancing a space, “It’s good to have contrast, but not way too much.
 Have mid-tones in the kitchen.
 You want to stay away from high contrast.
-Mid-tones like gray Urban Stone and Classic Gray are good,” said Kevin.
+Mid-tones like gray Light Gray and Gray are good,” said Kevin.
 These colors also help you have a timeless design no matter the change in trends.